 As to the venue for the registration, it can be in any register office or venue that’s approved to hold civil marriages - including religious venues if they choose to hold civil partnerships.
 Couples can choose whether or not to have a ceremony, but religious services are not permitted at the signing of the civil partnership schedule itself.

 If you need legal advice before entering into a civil partnership, Slater and Gordon Lawyers can help on everything from pre-nuptial agreements to concerns over immigration status.
 Please don’t hesitate to call freephone on 0808 175 8000 or contact us online if you’ve a question.
 Our specialist civil partnership solicitors will be only too happy to help.

-Once registered, the Act confers many rights, most of which apply when the relationship comes to an end on the death of one of the partners or by dissolution of the civil partnership.
+Once registered, the Civil Partnership Act confers many legal rights to couples, most of which apply when the relationship comes to an end due to the death of one of the partners or by dissolution of the civil partnership.